sajibcse68/MyDailyLearn/JavaScript/Question&Answer.md

   }
   ```
 #### Explain `hoisting`
+When you declare a variable in JavaScript (using "var"), that variable declaration is "hoisted" to the top of the
+current scope: meaning the top of the current function or the top of the script if the variable isn't in a function.

 #### Difference between a variable that is: null, undefined, or undeclared
 - Undeclared: never used/defined before